 The human brain is complex but fragile.
 The jarring from a car accident or other violent impact can alter not only cognitive function, but a person’s senses, speech, mobility, emotions and personality.
 Some brain injuries are severe and devastating and reveal themselves immediately.
 Others, however, are subtle and slow to be diagnosed.
 The person may have just been dazed by the accident, or had a brief loss of consciousness, but may otherwise initially appear to be fine.
 Yet that person may later develop memory loss, headaches, cognitive problems, irritability, and a change in personality that may only be noticed by close family and friends.
 These are known as mild traumatic brain injuries.

-We commonly consult with physical therapists and occupational therapists, vocational rehabilitation specialists and economists, life care planners and other professionals to calculate our clients’ full measure of damages including:
+We commonly consult with doctors, hospitals, physical therapists and occupational therapists, vocational rehabilitation specialists and economists, life care planners and other professionals to calculate our clients’ full measure of damages including:

 - Medical bills and future care